froid1911/ethberlinzwei-greencity/README.md

 ### Conclusion

-- 16hours not enough to hack the super solution
+- 36 hours not enough to hack the super solution
 - Idea is promising
 - 3box dapp needs refactoring -> very hard to start with that